Zelfconnect/RPG/Instructions/PRD.md

 - As a user, I want guided reflection prompts at month-end so I can extract meaningful insights
 - As a user, I want to see a narrative summary of my month so my growth feels like a cohesive story
 - As a user, I want to distribute earned XP across different attributes so I can shape my character development
+- As a user, I want a distraction-free writing environment for my deeper reflections that adapts to my current device
+- As a user, I want AI assistance to help me articulate my goals and transform them into actionable quests

 ## Technical Requirements